nirkons/alexadtf/README.md

 * Alexa, ask yourself to turn {off} the {computer} in {3 and a half hours}
 * Alexa, ask yourself to turn {off} the {TV} in {20 minutes}.

+Currently, cancelling will wipe all future actions, you can do this by saying:
+* Alexa, ask yourself to cancel

 ## Contributing
 Pull requests are welcome.